AqwamCreates/DataPredict/docs/API/Models/DuelingQLearning.md

 ## Notes:

 * The Advantage and Value models must be created separately.
-Then use setActorModel() and setCriticModel() to put it inside the ActorCritic model.
+Then use setAdvantageModel() and setValueodel() to put it inside the DuelingQLearning model.

 * Advantage and Value models must be a part of NeuralNetwork model.
 If you decide to use linear regression or logistic regression, then it must be constructed using NeuralNetwork model.